JohnnyLawDGB/Digi-Mobile/docs/RUNNING-ON-DEVICE.md

-# Running DigiByte Core daemon on Android devices
+# Running Digi-Mobile on Android devices

-This document describes a lightweight ADB-based workflow for pushing and running the DigiByte Core daemon on an Android device or emulator.
-It is intended as a low-level test harness and not yet integrated into an Android application.

-## Prerequisites
+_Status: Experimental / Early._ Digi-Mobile provides adb-based helpers for pushing and running a truncated/pruned DigiByte node on Android.
+These scripts are intended for hobby testing, not production apps.

+## Who this is for
+- Developers verifying Android builds on physical devices or emulators.
+- Power users comfortable with adb and command-line workflows.

+## What you should have before starting
-- Android platform-tools (ADB) installed and available on your `PATH`.
+- Android platform-tools (adb) installed and on your `PATH`.
-- At least one Android device or emulator connected and visible via `adb devices`.
+- At least one device or emulator visible via `adb devices`.
-- The Android daemon binary built (arm64-v8a) using the existing pipeline.
+- The Android daemon binary built using [`scripts/build-android.sh`](../scripts/build-android.sh).
+- A configuration picked from [`CONFIGURATION`](CONFIGURATION.md).

 ## Quickstart